 One of the things I like to try to tell fellow investigators or people that are wanting to learn is that there is not specifically a certain way to do things.
 Sure we can google how to catch an EVP and how to conduct a paranormal investigation and get all of the steps, but the thing we need to understand is that it is not necessarily the right way.
 Is there even a right way?
 No there is no set way.
 So I believe as investigators we need to adapt our style based on what works for you.
 Where is your knowledge-based?
 What is your belief?
 What answers are you searching for and who are you finding them for?

 There is no one way to do anything in life and that is also true in the world of paranormal investigating.
 We all have different styles and different ways of doing things.
 We react differently and our thought process is also different.
-I know in our team, while we have the same goals and same beliefs in general, we still have our own different ways of doing things.
-Some people like to embrace their spiritual side, some like to use the latest technical gadgets, some like to use old school methods and some like to sit back and observe.
+I across the different people I Investigate with, we still have our own different ways of doing things as we have different belief systems and we are just different.
+It doesn't make one of us right or wrong, it makes us different.
+Some people like to embrace their spiritual side, some like to use the latest technical gadgets, some like to use old school methods and some like to just sit back and observe.

-I am always actively involved in any investigation because if you know me I like talking and it can be difficult to sit back and keep my mouth shut.
-I like to get involved and I know what gets results for me so I bring what I have to offer to the table.
+I am always actively involved in any investigation because if you know me I like talking and it can be difficult to sit back and keep my mouth shut - especially on a paranormal investigation.
+I like to get involved and I take a much more rational approach so I bring what I have to offer to the table.
 I will also give anything a try.
 As I say - 'Don't knock it till you try it'.
+I approach everything with an open mind, but I am always questioning things.
 The other thing I do A LOT of these days is also stepping back to observe the situation as a whole.
 You can usually get a gauge of everything that is going on.
 It is really easy to get caught up in things.
-I do like to embrace the moment and everyone is getting excited over something it can be easy to get excited too.
-There are occasions where if i know what is going on I will tell you and debunk the shit out of something.
-There are however times when I can't debunk straight away and I get a bit excited.
-The thing is, afterward, I reflect.
+I do like to embrace the moment and when everyone is getting excited over something it can be easy to get excited too.
+There are occasions where if I know what is going on I will tell you and explain something.
+There are however times when I can't explain or rationalise something straight away and I get a bit excited.
+I go with the flow.
+The thing is, afterwards, I reflect.
 We know realistically that 99.9% of things that are happening are not paranormal.
-Even the 0.1% of the time we can't explain it, doesn't mean it is paranormal, it just means we can't explain it.
+Even the 0.1% of the time that. we can't explain it, it doesn't mean it is paranormal, it just means we can't explain it.
 It is in this time of reflection I go over the things I have observed over the course of the night.
 Quite honestly when I go home from an investigation, I cannot hit the pillow and fall asleep.
 I am usually replaying everything over and over and over in my head.
 It is what I do.

 Don't forget to follow the Facebook page for regular updates